Lawrence P. Oreilly Sells 13,765 Shares of O’Reilly Automotive, Inc. (NASDAQ:ORLY) Stock

-O’Reilly Automotive, Inc. (NASDAQ:ORLY – Get Free Report) Director Lawrence P. Oreilly sold 13,765 shares of O’Reilly Automotive stock in a transaction that occurred on Monday, August 19th.
-The shares were sold at an average price of $1,119.52, for a total transaction of $15,410,192.80.
-Following the completion of the sale, the director now owns 141,589 shares of the company’s stock, valued at $158,511,717.28.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+O’Reilly Automotive, Inc. (NASDAQ:ORLY – Get Free Report) Director Lawrence P. Oreilly sold 13,765 shares of O’Reilly Automotive stock in a transaction on Monday, August 19th.
+The shares were sold at an average price of $1,119.52, for a total value of $15,410,192.80.
+Following the completion of the transaction, the director now owns 141,589 shares in the company, valued at approximately $158,511,717.28.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.

-O’Reilly Automotive (NASDAQ:ORLY – Get Free Report) last announced its quarterly earnings data on Wednesday, July 24th.
-The specialty retailer reported $10.55 EPS for the quarter, missing analysts’ consensus estimates of $10.98 by ($0.43).
-O’Reilly Automotive had a negative return on equity of 146.57% and a net margin of 14.57%.
-The firm had revenue of $4.27 billion during the quarter, compared to the consensus estimate of $4.32 billion.
-During the same quarter in the prior year, the business posted $10.22 EPS.
-O’Reilly Automotive’s revenue was up 5.0% compared to the same quarter last year.
-As a group, equities analysts forecast that O’Reilly Automotive, Inc. will post 41.13 earnings per share for the current year.
+O’Reilly Automotive (NASDAQ:ORLY – Get Free Report) last released its earnings results on Wednesday, July 24th.
+The specialty retailer reported $10.55 earnings per share for the quarter, missing the consensus estimate of $10.98 by ($0.43).
+O’Reilly Automotive had a net margin of 14.57% and a negative return on equity of 146.57%.
+The business had revenue of $4.27 billion for the quarter, compared to the consensus estimate of $4.32 billion.
+During the same quarter in the previous year, the firm earned $10.22 EPS.
+The firm’s revenue for the quarter was up 5.0% on a year-over-year basis.
+As a group, equities analysts predict that O’Reilly Automotive, Inc. will post 41.13 earnings per share for the current year.

 Institutional Investors Weigh In On O’Reilly Automotive